About

 How it Works

 PERA administers three statewide retirement plans providing a defined benefit plan (DBP) to participating public employees in the state of Minnesota.
-In addition, we manage a statewide retirement plan providing defined contribution (DCP) coverage to elected officials, city managers, ambulance service, physicians, and medical personnel, as well as a lump-sum defined benefit plan for volunteer firefighters in the state.
-All these programs are qualified retirement plans under Section 401(a) of the Internal Revenue Code.
+In addition, we manage a statewide retirement plan providing defined contribution (DCP) coverage to public officials, city managers, physicians, and certain ambulance service personnel, rescue squad personnel, and volunteer firefighters.
+We also manage a lump-sum defined benefit plan for volunteer firefighters in the state.
+All of these programs are tax-qualified retirement plans under Section 401(a) of the Internal Revenue Code.

 Benefits are funded by investment earnings, the employer, and its employees.
 Contributions over a member’s career are made by both the member and employer, and invested and managed by the State Board of Investment.
 Two-thirds of our revenue comes from professional investing over a long horizon.